stephaneVercouillieBMID/slate/source/sharedata.html.md

 ## 3.2.
 Create a itsme® button on your application

 First, you will need to create a button to allow your users to authenticate with itsme®.
-See the <a href="Button design guide" target="blank">https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548</a> before you start the integration.
+See the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.

 Upon clicking this button, we will open a modal view which contains a field that need to be filled by the end user with it’s phone number.
 Note that mobile web users will skip the phone number step, as they use the itsme® mobile app directly to authenticate.